qinglin0624/qinglin0624.github.io/index.md

 Hello, I am currently a senior at Duke Kunshan University supervised by [Prof. Ming Li](https://scholars.duke.edu/person/MingLi).
 I am studying machine learning and multimodal behavioral signal processing as well as their applications to mental disorder diagnosis and intervention.

 In my spare time, I enjoy reading and thinking about the societal impacts of my research.
 I had a great time working as a peer tutor at DKU and being a soprano at DKU Choir.
-I also enjoy watching philosophical debates, playing the piano from time to time, and being an amateur badminton player outside work.
+I also enjoy philosophical debates, playing the piano from time to time, and being an amateur badminton player outside work.

 ## Education